It’s time to pick a floor for your home and you want the best hardwood flooring available. Is there a best, or simply a range of top choices?

 So, even though it is a great fit and beautiful look for many rooms in the house, there are some places that it just shouldn’t go.

-3. They can be damaged by water.
+3. Can be damaged by water.

 While liquid spills won’t stain hardwood, they do need to be cleaned up right away.
 Otherwise, they can damage the flooring.